keu/docs/astro/develop-project.md

 #### Install Python Packages from a Private PyPI Index

-This topic provides instructions for building your Astro project using Python packages from a private PyPI index.
-In some organizations, python packages are prebuilt and pushed to a hosted private pip server (such as pypiserver or Nexus Repository) or managed service (such as PackageCloud or Gitlab).
-At a high level, this setup requires specifying your private packages in `requirements.txt`, creating a custom Docker image that changes where pip looks for packages, and building your project with this Docker image.
+This topic provides instructions for installing Python packages on Astro from a private PyPI index.
+This is required for organizations that deploy a [private PyPI server (`private-pypi`)](https://pypi.org/project/private-pypi/) as a secure layer between pip and a Python package storage backend, such as GitHub, AWS, or a local file system.

+At a high level, this setup requires specifying your privately hosted Python packages in `requirements.txt`, creating a custom Docker image that changes where pip looks for packages, and building your Astro project with this Docker image.

 #### Prerequisites

-To build from a private repository, you need:
+To install Python packages on Astro from a private PyPI index, you need:

 - An [Astro project](create-project.md).
-- A private PyPI index with username and password authentication.
+- A private PyPI index with a corresponding username and password.

-#### Step 1: Add privately hosted packages to requirements.txt
+#### Step 1: Add the Private Python Packages to your Astro Project

-Privately hosted packages should already be built and pushed to the private repository.
-Depending on the repository used, it should be possible to browse and find the necessary package and version required.
-The package name and (optional) version can be added to requirements.txt in the same syntax as for publicly listed packages on [PyPI](https://pypi.org).
-The requirements.txt can contain a mixture of both publicly accessible and private packages.
+To install a Python package from a private PyPI index, add the package name to the `requirements.txt` file of your Astro project.
+Packages can be specified with the same syntax as publicly available Python packages, and your `requirements.txt` file can contain a mix of private and publicly available Python packages.

 :::caution

-Ensure that the name of the package on the private repository does not clash with any existing python packages.
-The order that pip will search indices might produce unexpected results.
+Make sure that the name of the privately hosted Python package does not conflict with the name of other Python packages in your Astro project.
+The order in which pip searches indices might produce unexpected results.

 :::

 #### Step 2: Create Dockerfile.build

-1. In your Astro project, create a duplicate of your `Dockerfile` named `Dockerfile.build`.
+1. In your Astro project, create a copy of your `Dockerfile` named `Dockerfile.build`.

 2. In `Dockerfile.build`, add `AS stage` to the `FROM` line which specifies your Runtime image.
 For example, if you use Runtime 5.0.0, your `FROM` line would be: